daverona/docker-cromwell/README.md

 (Otherwise cromwell won't be able to write any output to `$PWD/data` on the host.)
 Note that if the command is *omitted*, cromwell runs in *server* mode by default.

-> Note that `cromwell` in the container runs cromwell server and this account reads and writes to `/data`
+> Note that `cromwell` in the container runs cromwell server and this account accesses to `/data`
 > in the container, to which `$PWD/data` on the host bind-mounts.
 Therefore the image builder
 > must be able to read from and write to `$PWD/data` on the host because `cromwell`
 > in the container has the same UID/GID as the image builder.